uwrit/composure/README.md

     dbo.Food
 ```

-## Adding functionality via inheritance for predefined sets and static typing
+## Using inheritance for predefined sets and intellisense
 ```c#
 public class FoodsAndCategoriesSet : JoinedSet
 {